junior92jr/django-jsonplaceholder-demo/README.md

 $ docker-compose exec web python manage.py sync_fake_api_data
 ```

+We synchronize the objects in the database with `BULK CREATE` and `BULK UPDATE` Transactions to ensure ACIDity, handle rollbacks and avoiding multiple writes to the database.

 ### Setting Cronjobs (Optional Step)
 Internally, we Also set up some Cron Jobs that will run the synchronizing tasks at 00:00 and 01:00 CET every day.